Public dental services — coronavirus (COVID-19)

-Emergency and urgent dental care continues to be available in all Hospital and Health Services across Queensland, however some treatment options may not be available.
+Emergency and urgent dental care is now available in all Hospital and Health Services across Queensland.

-Some routine and other non-urgent dental appointments may still be postponed.
-This means appointments for treatment like check-ups, routine fillings and denture services, and preventive appointments for scales and cleans, may be postponed.
+During the coordinated COVID-19 response, some routine and other non-urgent dental appointments were postponed.
+This means appointments for treatment like check-ups, routine fillings and denture services, and preventive appointments for scales and cleans, were postponed.